Vean/Open-DIY-Stream-Desk/README.md

-# Open DIY Streaming Desk
+# Open DIY Stream Desk
-## Open DIY Streaming Desk Using Arduino (STM32 or Arduino Pro Micro or Leonardo)
+## Open DIY Stream Desk Using Arduino (STM32 or Arduino Pro Micro or Leonardo)

 EZ to Build and Use.